FranciscoOrtizTena/ML_Zoomcamp/8_week/README.md

 bentoml serve train.py:svc --production
 ```

-But be careful to specify the correctl tag of the model in the script, since if you run it from your computer the tag may change.
+But be careful to specify the correctly tag of the model in the script, since if you run it from your computer the tag may change.

 You can visit the [local host](http://0.0.0.0:3000/) to make predictions